 - Ear-cup material.
 The X2’s pads are made of memory foam while the 650’s are velour.

 - Clamp force.
-The 650’s have a lot more clamping pressure than the X2.
-I don’t find it to be problematic, but you will definitely feel the headphones upon first usage.
+The 650s have a lot more clamping pressure than the X2.
+I don’t find it to be problematic, but you will definitely feel the headphones upon the first usage.
 They do kind of open up over time.
-So in essence, the 650’s do end up being more comfortable over time.
+So in essence, the 650s do end up being more comfortable over time.

 - Soundstage.
-The X2’s is very wide, but doesn’t have a lot of depth.
+The X2’s are very wide but don’t have a lot of depth.
 This renders it a bit flat at times.
-The 650’s soundstage is not as wide, but has nice depth.
+The 650’s Soundstage is not as wide but has nice depth.
 This makes it phenomenal as far as precision, clarity, and detail in the music.
 What is Soundstage?
-The 650’s are more forward, which gives the music and instruments life.
+The 650s are more forward, which gives the music and instruments life.
 This is one of the defining characteristics of the 600 and 650.

 - Impedance/Amp requirements.
 What is Headphone Impedance?
 The HD650 by all accounts needs an amp to power effectively, but it isn’t picky about which one you go with.
 By contrast, some people say the X2 needs an amp, others claim you will be fine without one.
 How to choose a headphone amp!

 - Treble.
-The X2’s treble has been accused of being a bit to harsh/sibilant.
+The X2’s treble has been accused of being a bit too harsh/sibilant.
 What does sibilant mean?
 Stuff like bells and chimes become a little blurred, unclear, and overall it’s just a little too much.
 The issue becomes most bothersome with various types of vocals.
-The 650’s by contrast have a more detail and clarity, though there’s less treble overall.
+The 650s by contrast have more detail and clarity, though there’s less treble overall.
 The 650 is simply more natural sounding.

-The HD650 is a better headphone overall, but I’m not sure I would recommend it today.
-I’ve read a lot about The 600 and 650, and while lot of people loved the 650 at first, over time they reverted back to the 600 because it has a crisper, snappier sound.
-The 650’s are almost a little too warm (as mentioned earlier), and the bass has a tendency to be a bit thick and clammy.
+I’ve read a lot about The 600 and 650, and while a lot of people loved the 650 at first, over time they reverted back to the 600 because it has a crisper, snappier sound.
+The 650s are almost a little too warm (as mentioned earlier), and the bass has a tendency to be a bit thick and clammy.